SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 4. It should scale well as the number of cores and goroutines increases
 5. It should scale well under non-random key access distribution (e.g. Zipf)

-One of the interesting requirements was "maintaining a high cache-hit ratio".
+One of the exciting requirements was "maintaining a high cache-hit ratio".
 To achieve this goal, the development team implemented an LFU (least frequently used) based eviction policy called [TinyLFU](https://blog.dgraph.io/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf).

 TinyLFU is an eviction-agnostic admission policy designed to improve hit ratios with very little memory overhead.
-The main idea is to only let in a new element if its estimate (/cost) is higher than that of the item being evicted.
+The main idea is only to let in a new element if its estimate (/cost) exceeds the item being evicted.
 Ristretto implements `TinyLFU` using `count-min sketch` that uses [four-bit counter](#4-bit-counter).

 Let's look at a code snippet from Ristretto.

-Ristretto's `tinyLFU (policy.go)` contains a reference to `cmSketch` which implements count-min sketch.
+Ristretto's `tinyLFU (policy.go)` references `cmSketch` which implements count-min sketch.

 ```golang
 type tinyLFU struct {